The comonotone flow of a stochastically monotone Feller process on the real line: Feller-related results

 \section{Feller-related results}

 This section is devoted to results related to the Feller property of Markov semigroups.
-In Subsection \ref{ss:Feller-general}, we provide alternative formulations of the Feller property that turn out to be more suitable for the arguments developed in Section \ref{s:extension}, namely, transferring the assumed regularity properties of the family of kernels $(P_t)_{t \in \R_+}$ on $\R$, to families of kernels on $\R^n$ that extend $P_t$.
-In Subsection \ref{ss:R-bar}, we show that the combination of stochastic monotonicity with the Feller property allows one to extend $(P_t)_{t \in \R_+}$ to a Feller semigroup $(\tilde{P}_t)_{t \in \R_+}$ on the extended real line $\overline{\R}$, whose advantage (in our context) over the usual one-point compactification $\R \cup \{ \infty \}$ is its compatibility with the underlying order on $\R$.
+We could not find a reference containing an exposition of these properties that completely suited our needs, and so decided to give a short self-contained exposition instead.
+In Section \ref{ss:Feller-general}, we provide alternative formulations of the Feller property that turn out to be more suitable for the arguments developed in Section \ref{s:extension}, namely, transferring the assumed regularity properties of the family of kernels $(P_t)_{t \in \R_+}$ on $\R$, to families of kernels on $\R^n$ that extend $P_t$.
+In Section \ref{ss:R-bar}, we show that the combination of stochastic monotonicity with the Feller property allows one to extend $(P_t)_{t \in \R_+}$ to a Feller semigroup $(\Tilde{P}_t)_{t \in \R_+}$ on the extended real line $\overline{\R}$, whose advantage (in our context) over the usual one-point compactification $\R \cup \{ \infty \}$ is its compatibility with the underlying order on $\R$.